 If you are an employer who has questions about how these Ontario Employment Laws may affect your business, or if you are an employee who is concerned your employer is not following these laws, you should contact an employment lawyer to determine the rights/entitlement and appropriate next steps.

-The author, Samantha Lucifora, is an Associate Lawyer at Monkhouse Law representing both employees and employers regarding workplace and disability issues.
+About the author: Samantha Lucifora, is an Employment Lawyer and Senior Associate at Monkhouse Law representing both employees and employers regarding workplace and disability issues.